nicoSWD/put.io-adder/README.md

 ## Put.io magnet: and .torrent Handler for macOS
 ![screenshot](https://s3.amazonaws.com/f.cl.ly/items/362l1z432n3O2w1X2C2B/Screen%20Shot%202016-05-21%20at%2000.48.37.png)

-*Put.IO Adder* is a small open source app for macOS, that registers as new handler for `magnet:` URI schemes, so that every time you click on a magnet link, it will automatically add it to your [put.io](http://put.io/) download queue.
+*put.io adder* is a small open source app for macOS, that registers as new handler for `magnet:` URI schemes, so that every time you click on a magnet link, it will automatically add it to your [put.io](http://put.io/) download queue.

 Follow me on Twitter: [@nicoSWD](https://twitter.com/nicoSWD)!

-**FEATURES**
+**Features**
 - Automatically add `magnet:` links and `.torrent` files to your download queue by clicking on them
 - Stream finished movies directly from the app (requires [VLC](https://www.videolan.org/vlc/index.html) to be installed in /Applications)
 - View current transfers and their download status